keshavos/generator-angularjs-cordova/templates/common/README.md

 ## Application Generator

-The application generator will help you create a fresh copy of a AngularJs application in your working Cordova folder.
+The application generator will help you create a fresh copy of a AngularJs application in your working Cordova folder(`app/`).

 ```